How Can I Get a Discount on My Car Insurance?

 If your car is outfitted with anti-theft equipment like VIN etching or GPS, you may see a 5 to 25% savings on your comprehensive coverage.
 Some car insurance companies only offer this discount for factory installed anti-theft while others allow you to add it later and qualify.
 So once again, pay attention to the details.

 If you drive a car less than 3 years old, you may qualify for a small discount of 10 to 15%.
 But, remember that newer cars cost more to insure because new cars are more costly to replace.
 So in the end, this vehicle discount may not save you anything at all.

 Teenagers can be costly to insure due to being young drivers, but if your highschool or college student is getting good grades, ask about a good student discount.
 If your kid maintains a B average, you may save 8 to 25% with a good student discount.

 This one is so simple.
 Go paperless, save some trees, and some money.
 It’s a small savings, but they add up!

 Paying your car insurance premium six months at a time may save you up to 10%.

 Teachers and the military are offered savings through some companies.
-It never hurts to check!
+Often times there are specific credit cards for teachers and other occupation specific discounts available – It never hurts to check!

 If you’ve been a long-time customer, your car insurance company may reward that loyalty with a discount.
 A word to the wise though, these discounts may not be worth much.
 Some insurers use price optimization which basically means they overcharge long-term customers, because they figure they’re not going anywhere.
 Shocking, right?
 So, don’t get complacent if you want the best deal.
 Shop around.
 A loyalty discount may look great, but if you’re being overcharged to begin with, you’re not going to save with the discount.